Driving School Diaries, Part II

 After I mastered the intermittent, low-, and high-speed umbrellas, the instructor pointed to a poster above our heads, and starting talking about gear selection.

 But I snapped out of my daze when my classmate hesitated over how to translate the transmission details.
-Wanting to ease the burden, I said (in Chinese) “excuse me, it’s no problem, I know that thing”.
+Wanting to ease the burden, I said (in Chinese) “excuse me, it’s no problem, I already know that thing”.

 The instructor asked if I’d driven a car before.
 I said (in Chinese, not remembering the word for license) “I know how to drive a car.
 In New Zealand, I am allowed to drive a car.
 But in Taiwan, I am not allowed to drive a car”.